-A baseflow survey of Lower Las Garzas Creek was conducted on September 17, 2010 (Figure 2).
+A baseflow survey of Lower Las Garzas Creek was conducted on September 12, 2012 and September 17, 2012 (Figure 2).
 The survey began at the confluence of the Las Garzas Creek and Carmel River and extended upstream to Moore's Lake at Robinson Canyon Road.
-In September 2010, Garzas showed wetter conditions than the conditions in October of 1990 (Figure 3).
-In 2010, Pinyon Peak Reach and the upper reaches had continuous surface flow.
-The upstream portion of the Terraced Alluvial Reach consisted of isolated pools while the rest of the reach consisted of continuous surface flow and some intermittent dry areas.
+In September 2012, Garzas showed wetter conditions than the conditions in October of 1990 (Figure 3).
+In 2012, Pinyon Peak Reach and the upper reaches had surface flow and intermittent dry areas with occasional isolated pools.
+The Terraced Alluvial Reach consisted of isolated pools, surface flow and intermittent dry areas.
 The upstream portion of the Alluvial Fan Reach had surface flow and the downstream portion was dry.
+In 1990, the majority of the "Protected Baseflow Reach" was dry or predominately while in 2012 the "Protected Baseflow Reach" contained surface flow with intermittent dry reaches and occasional isolated pools.

 The specific conductivity data for 1990 is extremely variable, so it is difficult to "characterize" the data for 1990 with a meaningful average.
-The specific conductance from September 2010 is less variable, but it follows the same general trend as 1990 (Figure 4).
+The specific conductance from September 2012 is less variable, but it follows the same general trend as 1990 (Figure 4).
 The underlying trend is from higher values to lower values with distance upstream.
 The specific conductance values are lower than the values from 1990.